Open

 - Review the program guide to find out if your forest is eligible.

-- Hire a Managed Forest Plan Approver from the Managed Forest Plan Approver list and schedule a field visit.
+- Hire a Managed Forest Plan Approver from the Managed Forest Plan Approver list and schedule a field visit to begin preparing your plan.

 - Provide your approver with a completed application form and a copy of the most recent property assessment notice for each property.

-- When the plan is complete and approved, your approver submits your plan and accompanying documents to the ministry online.
+- When your plan is complete and approved, your approver will submit your plan and accompanying documents to us online.

 Processing and Agreement